 The Dangers of Eating Sushi While Breastfeeding

-The “health” revolution is all about raw and free-range: raw (or lightly steamed) vegetables, free-range chickens (and eggs), free-range cows (and milk).
+The “health” revolution is all about raw and free-range: raw (or lightly steamed) vegetables, free-range chickens (and eggs), and free-range cows (and milk).
 It was inevitable that sushi would join the revolution.
 It is certainly raw, and at least the non-farmed fish are certainly free-range.
-Because of the lack of preservatives and artificial flavoring (except what the consumers add), it is now a traditional fall-back food for consumers who want to eat healthy.
+Because of the lack of preservatives and artificial flavoring (except what the consumers add), it is now a traditional fall-back food for consumers who want to eat healthily.

-The main danger of sushi is that it is still considered raw food.
+The main danger of sushi is that it is still considered a raw food.
 Because of this, any parasites that get into the raw fish stay in there if the food is not prepared correctly.
 Sushi is required to be flash-frozen before it is shipped to the United States.
 Flash-freezing raw fish makes it too instantly cold for parasites to grow, and kills any parasites

 However, there are some fish in the market considered sushi-ready because they are “fresh-caught,” and therefore have not yet been frozen.
 Such fish have more of a chance to become parasite-infested.
 Slow-freezing in the regular freezer does not kill parasites, and is too slow to prevent their growth.
 Here are the possible dangers of eating sushi while breastfeeding.

-First, anisakiasis is parasite larva that causes similar effects to food poisoning within 24 hours of ingestion.
+First, anisakiasis is a parasite larva that causes similar effects to food poisoning within 24 hours of ingestion.
 Another is diphyllobothriasis, caused by a tapeworm found in sea bass, salmon, pike, and trout.
 It can cause lowered levels of Vitamin B12, and anemia (lack of iron).
 These only occur in fish that have not been flash-frozen, which consumers cannot know without asking.